Gediminas's Tower

 Gediminas's Tower (Gedimino pilies bokštas) is the remaining part of the Upper Castle on top of the Gediminas Hill in Vilnius, Lithuania.
 It has a viewing platform that offers scenic views of Vilnius Old Town and Vilnius Central Business District.
+Gediminas's Tower is an important state and historic symbol of the city of Vilnius and of Lithuania itself.
+It was depicted on the former national currency, the litas, and is mentioned in numerous Lithuanian patriotic poems and folk songs.

 History

 The first wooden fortifications were built by Gediminas, Grand Duke of Lithuania (c.
 1275–1341).
 The first brick castle was completed in 1409 by Grand Duke Vytautas.
 The three-floor tower was rebuilt in 1933 by Polish architect Jan Borowski (architect)|Jan Borowski.
 Some remnants of the old castle have been restored, guided by archaeological research.

 The hilltop can be reached on foot or by lift.
 The tower houses a museum exhibiting archaeological findings from the hill and the surrounding areas.
 This building is three stories tall and is made of decades-old bricks.
 The museum has models of Vilnius castles from the 14th to the 17th centuries, armament, and iconographic material of the Old Vilnius.

-Gediminas's Tower is an important state and historic symbol of the city of Vilnius and of Lithuania itself.
-It was depicted on the former national currency, the litas, and is mentioned in numerous Lithuanian patriotic poems and folk songs.
 The flag of Lithuania was re-hoisted atop the tower on 7 October 1988, during the independence restoration movement.

 A reconstruction of the Royal Palace of Lithuania was completed in 2009, and is located near the base of the hill upon which the tower stands.